 Menu commands for creating new address locators

-The Geocoding toolbar in ArcMap contains tools that you can use to perform geocoding tasks and show the results on the map.
+The Geocoding toolbar in ArcMap contains tools you can use to perform geocoding tasks and show the results on the map.

 The Geocoding toolbar may not be visible when you open ArcMap.
 Click Customize > Toolbars > Geocoding to make it visible.